punkstar/mageconfigsync/README.md

     php bin/mageconfigsync --help

- Most commands take an optional argument of `--magento-root` if not running from within a Magento directory.
+ Most commands take an optional argument of `--magento-root` if not running from within a Magento directory and an optional argyment of `--env` used to describe the current environment of the configuration.

 ### Dump

     php bin/mageconfigsync dump --help

-* Takes an optional argument of `--env` used to describe the current environment of the configuration.

 ### Load

     php bin/mageconfigsync load --help

-* Takes an optional argument of `--env` used to describe the current environment of the configuration.

 ### Diff

     php bin/mageconfigsync diff --help configuration_file.yaml

-* Takes optional arguments of `--file-env` and `--db-env` used to describe the environments in the yaml file and database.

 ## Example Scenario